jeffreytang09/free_storage/README.md

 ## free_storage

 ### Motivation
 [GoogleDrive](https://www.google.com/drive/) provides up to 15GB of free storage (as of the date of writing).
 The offical Python API ([`pydrive`](https://pythonhosted.org/PyDrive/index.html)) is a bit tricky to use when you have a nested directory structure.
-The goal here is to be able to manipulate .
-If you are using GoogleCloud, S3 or other paid storage services, [cloud-storage-client](https://pypi.org/project/cloud-storage-client/) might be a better for you.
-As the name suggests, this is really useful at all if you want to stick to something free :)
+The goal here is to be able to manipulate files GoogleDrive as if you are on your local drive using `os`.
+If you are using GoogleCloud, S3 or other paid storage services, [cloud-storage-client](https://pypi.org/project/cloud-storage-client/) will be a better library.
+As the name suggests, this is only useful if you want to stick to the free stuff :)

 ### Installation